scot-taylor-ibm/compare-comply/getting-started.md

 Compare and Comply has the following beta and experimental features that can be accessed by request:

   -  Invoice Understanding: Compare and Comply finds and extracts important information such as buyer, supplier, invoice date, and amount owed.
-Please fill out the following [form](http://ibm.biz/invoices) to request access to this feature.
+Please fill out the following [form](http://ibm.biz/invoices){: external} to request access to this feature.
   - Purchase Order Understanding: Compare and Comply extracts important information in purchase orders.
-Please fill out the following [form](https://datasciencex.typeform.com/to/Fjyf6t) to request access to this feature.
+Please fill out the following [form](https://datasciencex.typeform.com/to/Fjyf6t){: external} to request access to this feature.

 ## Before you begin
 {: #gs-before-you-begin}